CaryWang1234/FRCpersonalityquiz/README.md

 2. Compares your top traits with each FRC season’s “trait signature”.
 3. Returns the season with the highest similarity score.

 Seasons from 2000 to 2026 are covered.
-The **1992 Maize Craze** season is only shown through an easter egg (click the hidden corner or rapidly click the result year).
+1992-1999seasons are in the easter egg.

 ---